Correlation Between Fidelity Low and Ariel Fund

 Strong

 Over the last 90 days Fidelity Low Priced Stock has generated negative risk-adjusted returns adding no value to fund investors.
-In spite of fairly strong basic indicators, Fidelity Low-priced is not utilizing all of its potentials.
+In spite of fairly strong basic indicators, Fidelity Low is not utilizing all of its potentials.
 The current stock price disturbance, may contribute to short-term losses for the investors.

 Ariel Fund Investor